Have a dentistry practice that you’d like to optimize? This is the guide for you!

 Whether you’re marketing your business, traveling to dental conferences, or paying for business software, the Amex Business Gold card has you covered.
-If you were able to take advantage of the entire $150,000 in bonused spending, you’d get 600,000 Amex points.
+If you were able to take advantage of the entire $150,000 in bonused spending, you’d earn 600,000 points.
 After that, you’d earn 1 point per dollar.

 Best of all, you don’t even need to select the top 2 business categories every month — it’s done automatically for you.

-Indeed, you won’t get lounge access benefits or any airline fee credits with this card, but you will still get purchase protection, extended warranty protection, travel insurance, secondary car rental coverage, the ability to add 99 total employee cards with no annual fee after the first employee card ($50 annual fee), and no preset spending limit!
+Indeed, you won’t get lounge access benefits or any airline fee credits with this card, but you will still get purchase protection, extended warranty protection, travel insurance, secondary car rental coverage, the ability to add 99 total employee cards with no annual fee after the first employee card ($50 annual fee), and no preset spending limit (rates and fees).